nada-sheta/clinc/README.md

 Set their available schedule for appointments.

-* Admin Dashboard: Admin can manage departments, doctors, bookings, and also add new admins.
+* Admin Dashboard:

+ Admin can manage departments, doctors, bookings, and also add new admins.

+ View booking statistics (daily, weekly, monthly, yearly).

+ Monitor doctors’ ratings and top-rated doctors.

 * API: The system provides an API for integration with other applications or mobile apps.